-The present study shows that Aspergillus fischeri NCIM-509 can produce an important secondary metabolite lovastatin with relatively good yield from rice bran which is an agro-industrial residue, easily available and economical.
+The present study shows that Aspergillus fischeri NCIM-509 can produce an important secondary metabolite lovastatin with relatively good yield from barley bran and rice bran which are agro-industrial residues, easily available and economical.
 The significant improvement in lovastatin yield was recorded when the basal medium was supplemented with different carbon sources.
-This study indicates that rice bran from agro-industrial residues can be exploited from their commercial use in various industries.
+This study indicates that barley bran and rice bran from agro-industrial residues can be exploited from their commercial use in various industries.